 Although there are plenty of hypotheses regarding labor and delivery, no one really knows what triggers labor.
 It's one of life's mysteries, I suppose, and a pretty vital one at that.
 That being said, there are top theories about what causes labor to start.

-According to the website Midwives Online, the medical community believed that the the mother's body caused labor to start.
-However, there's a shift of late that suggests it's the baby that signals to the mother that it's time.
+As the website Midwives Online reported, the medical community traditionally believed that the mother's body caused labor to start.
+However, there's been a shift in thinking more recently which suggests it's the baby sending those signals to the mother's body.
 In other words, think of the baby acting like a timer letting you know the bun in the oven is ready.